-- 4 Tbls. water
+- 2-3 tablespoons water

-- 4 Cups (907g/2lbs) powdered sugar
+- 4 cups (453g/1lb) powdered sugar

 - Flavorless oil (little for hands while kneading)

-- To make it On a kitchen mixture, add in ¾ of the powdered into the mixture bowl, followed by the marshmallow mixture. then mix together on low speed until you have incorporated a lot of the sugar and your fondant is coming together to form a ball.
-Then turn out on the counter add the rest of the reserved sugar bit by bit.
-Then Knead 3.
-Knead Knead! for about 7 minutes until it is soft and shiny.
-If it starts to feel a bit dry, add ½ Tbls. water at a time until it feels soft and pliable – then keep kneading.
+*To make it in a kitchen mixer*, add in 3/4 of the powdered into the mixing bowl, followed by the marshmallow mixture, then mix together on low speed until you have incorporated a lot of the sugar and your fondant is coming together to form a ball.
+(NOTE: If your dough is still sticky at this point, add more powdered sugar until it forms a ball.)Then turn out on the counter add the rest of the reserved sugar bit by bit.
+Then knead — Knead Knead! — for about 7 minutes until it is soft and shiny.
+If it starts to feel a bit dry, add 1/2 Tbsp. water at a time until it feels soft and pliable – then keep kneading.

-- Note: be sure to grease your hands and counter before dumping mixture from bowl
+Note: be sure to grease your hands and counter before dumping mixture from bowl

-- To store your fondant to be used later Grease the outside of the ball and double wrap in saran wrap, then put in a ziplock bag to keep it moist.
+To store your fondant to be used later, grease the outside of the ball and double wrap in saran wrap, then put in a ziplock bag to keep it moist.

 Roll your fondant on on your surface well dusted with icing sugar.
 Move it around so it is not sticking in one spot.
 Roll it to the desired size of your cake.